build-on-aws/content/posts/picturesocial/05-how-to-analyze-images-with-machine-learning/index.md

 using Amazon.Rekognition.Model;
 ```

-9. We are going to create a route for our API Controller, so we can call the API with the following url format `http://url/api/pictures/photo.jpg`.
+9. We are going to create a route for our API Controller, so we can call the API with the following URL format `http://url/api/pictures/photo.jpg`.

 ```csharp
 namespace pictures.Controllers;